izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

  The main purpose is to make scanned book pages better readable on screen after conversion to PDF.
 Additionally, unpaper might be useful to enhance the quality of scanned pages before performing optical character recognition (OCR).

-**unpaper tries to clean scanned images by removing dark edges that appeared through scanning or copying on areas outside the actual page content** (e.g. dark areas between the left-hand-side and the right-hand-side of a double-sided book-page scan).
+**unpaper tries to clean scanned images by removing dark edges that appeared through scanning or copying on areas outside the actual page content** (e.g. dark areas between the left-hand side and the right-hand side of a double-sided book-page scan).

 The program also tries to detect misaligned centering and rotation of pages and will **automatically straighten each page** by rotating it to the correct angle.
 This process is called "deskewing".